-To access powerful complimentary programs to help you change your eating permanently (yes, you can) please join me in a webinar, my home study Eating Peace ebook (Seven Beliefs to Question), or my free one-week course to do The Work of Byron Katie from start to finish.
+To access powerful complimentary programs to help you change your eating permanently (yes, you can) please join me in a complimentary webinar, read the Eating Peace ebook (Seven Beliefs to Question), or my free pdf Seven Beliefs to Question Day by Day to change your eating for good.

-Eating peace means we are calm, relaxed, happy and enjoying the pleasure of eating, stopping eating when full, and feeling unafraid with food.
+Eating peace means we are calm, relaxed, happy and enjoying the pleasure of eating, stopping eating when full, eating when hungry, and feeling unafraid with food.
+It means we balance naturally to a stable weight.
 We end our crazy relationship with eating.
 We end the frantic flip-flop behaviors of dieting or falling off the wagon, binge-eating, hiding, feeling ashamed, getting back on the wagon again.
-We stop thinking about eating and fixing our eating.
+We stop thinking about wagons entirely, we stop thinking about eating and fixing our eating.
 It stops.
 What a relief.

-The Eating Peace Experience is a way of life focused on one thing only: your peace.
+Eating Peace programs offer a way of life focused on one thing only: your peace.

-With looming thoughts in our minds and hearts about eating, foods, diets, weight management, food dangers, bodies, perfection vs mediocrity…..as we try to navigate our lives, we become anxious, suspicious, defensive, fearful, angry, or lonely.
+With looming thoughts in our minds and hearts about eating, foods, diets, weight management, food dangers, body shape and size, perfection vs mediocrity…..as we try to navigate our lives, and hold all these dangers at the same time, we become anxious, suspicious, defensive, fearful, angry, or lonely.

 And then?
 We eat even more.